christytan/OCI-GoldenGate/Apex.md

 Since ATP Dedicated instances are typically deployed in a private network, one way to get to your APEX console is via a developer client machine setup in the same network

-Refer to [Lab 5: Connecting a developer client to an Autonomous Database](./LabGuide500ConfigureADevelopmentSystemForUseWithYourDedicatedAutonomousDatabase.md) for instructions on setting up and connecting to a developer client machine.
+Refer to [Lab 6: Connecting a developer client to an Autonomous Database](./ConfigureDevClient.md) for instructions on setting up and connecting to a developer client machine.

 For the purpose of this lab we assume that your have already deployed and have ssh access to a developer client virtual machine in a public application subnet

+**Alternatively, you may also access the Apex console of your dedicated ATP instance from your local web browser If you are in the same OCI Network / VCN as your database.
+For detailed instruction on setting up a VPN connection into your private database cloud infrastructure, refer to [Lab 5](ConfigureVPN.md)**

 **Steps**